Vyral/base-template/_posts/2022-04-01-sellers-checklist-a-timeline-to-prep-your-home-for-sale.md

 Doing a little bit of decluttering every day is a lot easier than trying to take care of it all at once right before your home hits the market.
 A simple strategy is to do this one room at a time, working your way through each space whenever you have a bit of free time.&nbsp;

 Start by donating or discarding items that you no longer want or need.
 Then pack up any seasonal items, family photos, and personal collections you can live without for the next few weeks.
-Bonus: This will give you a head start on packing for your move\!
+Bonus: This will give you a head start on packing for your move\!<br>&nbsp;

 **1 WEEK BEFORE YOU GO TO MARKET**